Nissan 370Z: 370Z Yellow (2009)

 The 370Z Yellow is a limited edition of the 370Z GT Pack coupe for the British market, inspired by the European GT4 race car.
-It includes an Ultimate Yellow body colour, 19-inch RAYS forged alloy wheels, black leather and suede interior upholstery, integrated satellite navigation system, illuminated entry plates, special mats and a Bose audio with 8 speakers and a 6-CD autochanger.
+It includes an Ultimate Yellow body colour, 19-inch RAYS forged alloy wheels, black leather and suede-like interior upholstery, integrated satellite navigation system, illuminated entry plates, special mats and a Bose audio with 8 speakers and a 6-CD autochanger.

 The vehicle went on sale in September 2009 for £31,650 (manual) or £33,050 (automatic).